 Pituitary tumors are usually curable, mostly these are benign tumors so no metastasis

-Treatment plan selected jointly by team of neurosurgeon, endocrinologist, physician, oncologist in consultation with patient.
+Treatment plan selected jointly by a team of the neurosurgeon, endocrinologists, physicians, an oncologist in consultation with the patient.

 - Few cases require only monitoring and regular endocrine screening,